Operation Unthinkable: Offensive

 The initial primary goal of the operation was declared as "to impose upon Russia the will of the United States and the British Empire.
 Even though 'the will' of these two countries may be defined as no more than a square deal for Poland, that does not necessarily limit the military commitment".
-(The Soviet Union is referred to as "Russia" throughout the document, a metonym that was common in the West throughout the Cold War.)
+(The Soviet Union is referred to as Russia throughout the document, a metonym that was common in the West throughout the Cold War.)

-The chiefs of staff were concerned that both the enormous size of the Soviet forces deployed in Europe at the end of the war and the perception that Soviet Premier Joseph Stalin was unreliable caused a Soviet threat to exist in Western Europe.
+The chiefs of staff were concerned that both the enormous size of the Soviet forces deployed in Europe at the end of the war and the perception that Soviet Premier Joseph Stalin was unreliable caused a Soviet threat to exist in Allied-held Western Europe.
 The USSR had yet to launch its attack on Japanese forces and so one of the assumptions in the report was that the Soviets would instead ally with Japan if the Western Allies commenced hostilities.

-The hypothetical date for the start of the Allied invasion of Soviet-held Europe was scheduled for 1 July 1945, four days before the United Kingdom general elections.
+The hypothetical date for the start of the Allied invasion of Soviet-held Eastern Europe was scheduled for 1 July 1945, four days before the United Kingdom general election.
 The plan assumed a surprise attack by as many as 47 British and American divisions in the area of Dresden, in the middle of Soviet lines.
 That represented almost half of the approximately 100 divisions available to the British, American and Canadian headquarters at that time.

-The plan was considered by the British Chiefs of Staff Committee as militarily unfeasible due to an anticipated 2.5:1 superiority in divisions of Soviet land forces in Europe and the Middle East by 1 July, when the conflict was projected to occur.
-Most of the offensive operation would have been performed by American and British forces, as well as Polish forces and as many as 10 divisions of the German army, remobilised from prisoner-of-war status.
+The plan was considered by the British Chiefs of Staff Committee as militarily unfeasible due to an anticipated 2.5:1 superiority in divisions of Soviet ground forces within Europe and the Middle East by 1 July, when the conflict was projected to occur.
+Most of the offensive operation would have been performed by American and British forces, as well as Polish forces and as many as 10 divisions of the German Army, remobilised from prisoner-of-war status.
 Any quick success would be caused by surprise alone.
 If a quick success could not be obtained before the beginning of winter, the assessment was that the Allies would be committed to a protracted total war.
 In the report of 22 May 1945, an offensive operation was deemed "hazardous".

 The following table is based on Allied estimates at the time of the planning of Operation Unthinkable.